 When addressing customer criticisms, it can be difficult to know how to deal with potentially angry or frustrated customers.

 This is why you should be focused on adopting an authentic, sincere approach to your outreach.

 At the end of the day, customers tend to be pretty forgiving, if they think that their problem is going to get fixed.
 They won't walk away from a company after a bad experience as long as the problem gets solved.

 Herein lies the hidden value of customer criticism.
 The fact that you received the criticism gives you the chance to do something about it, and that can mean the difference between keeping and losing a customer.

 The real customer experiences you need to worry about are the unsatisfied customers who don't speak up and express their concerns.
 These customers will often end up leaving your company, and will relay their bad experience to friends and family.

-The other hidden value of customer criticism is that it is first hand advice on how to make your company better.
+The other hidden value of customer criticism is that it's first hand advice on how to make your company better.

 Hearing that a customer had a bad experience with a customer service representative is really a form of advice on how to make your company better (clearly, you need to work on customer service in this case.)

 For this reason, next time you receive customer criticism, look at it as an opportunity to improve, and a last minute chance to save a customer from adding to your churn.
-If you view criticism this way, it really is one of your most valuable tools.
+If you view criticism this way, it will truly become one of your most valuable tools.